-One of the most popular (and if I may add a personal note most tasty) drinks is the gin tonic.
+One of the most popular and tasty drinks is the gin tonic.
 It goes down smooth every time, even the day after a rough night when the thought of beer alone already gets you nauseous.
 Even people that don’t like gin or tonic can be quite fund of the combination of the two.
 The mix drink is a global hit.
-But not many people know that the invention of gin was actually an accident.
-The English experimenters who came up with the recipe actually wanted to create jenever, the local strong drink (must be at least 38% to earn the name) in Holland and Belgium.
+But not many people know that the invention of gin was an accident.
+The English experimenters who came up with the recipe actually wanted to create jenever, the local strong drink (must contain at least 38% alcohol to earn the name) in Holland and Belgium.
 Time to get to know gin’s tasty grandpa.

 Nowadays jenever – or Dutch gin as the English call it – isn’t that popular among young people in Holland and Belgium, who mostly turn to beer, wine, cocktails or worldwide better known drinks like vodka, whisky and tequila.
 Older generations find their way easier towards the booze that’s often kept in a stone jug.
 There was a time that jenever was significantly more popular.
 Both Holland and Belgium have a long beer tradition, but if people really wanted to forget the tough everyday life, they would turn to the local hard stuff.
 When the industrial revolution hit these countries in the 19th century most factory workers didn’t get their payments in money, but straight in jenever.